 Hybrid cushions, as the term suggests, are cushions with weight-bearing components of more than one material category (foam, gel, air, etc.).
 In the context of wheelchair cushions, the recent commercial use of the "hybrid" term (e.g., the Sunrise Medical Jay J3 cushion with its air PLA insert options and the Roho Hybrid Eite cushion) is actually a bit dated chronologically.
 Typical gel cushions; for example, have long been composed of a weight-bearing foam base on which a weight-bearing gel component rests (i.e., a hybrid cushion).
 The actual historical entrance of a "hybrid" wheelchair cushion notwithstanding, the recent commercial use of the "hybrid" term is accurate.
 In this context the "hybrid" term is also helpful when referencing the more recently introduced wheelchair cushions that are composed of; for example, a foam base in which rests a weight-bearing air-filled component, or on which resides a honeycomb-structured layer.

-Wheelchair Cushion Sage has been established for the purpose of making an adequate profit by commercially connecting individuals to—what WC Sage considers to be—the best wheelchair cushion and accessory product manufacturers in the world.
+Wheelchair Cushion Sage has been established for the purpose of making an adequate profit by commercially connecting individuals to—what WC Sage considers to be—the best wheelchair cushion and wheelchair product manufacturers in the world.

 hen you order from Wheelchair Cushion Sage, the manufacturer ships your order directly to you.
 The service provided here is of value in that individuals may secure the best wheelchair cushions and wheelchair-related items at good prices from the associated manufacturers.